MicrosoftDocs/power-automate-docs/articles/monitor-manage-processes.md

 ---
-title: "Monitor and manage background workflow processes with Power Apps | MicrosoftDocs" ms.custom: "To monitor and manage processes, you must locate the process, evaluate the status, and perform any actions necessary to address problems." ms.date: 07/27/2020 ms.reviewer: ""
+title: "Monitor and manage background workflow processes with Power Apps | MicrosoftDocs" ms.description: "Get a walkthrough of how to monitor and manage background workflow processes with Power Apps." ms.custom: "To monitor and manage processes, you must locate the process, evaluate the status, and perform any actions necessary to address problems." ms.date: 07/27/2020 ms.reviewer: ""